 Choosing a new bed and accompanying mattress is a hugely personal decision.
 While there are many theories around which bed suits which sleeping positions and ailments, the best idea is to test out your bed of choice to ensure that it works for you.
 A comfortable bed and mattress can go a long way in improving sleep and improving your quality of life.
 With a good night’s sleep behind you, anything feels possible, and you’ll wake up feeling refreshed and ready for the day ahead.

-Choosing a bed is a process, and it is important to find a bed that best suits your needs, budget, and style.
+In the process of choosing a bed, it is important to find a bed that best suits your needs, budget, and style.
 There are many stores that promote their products online and it pays to research what is available.
 Doing some research before you choose a bed can yield fantastic results and allow you to find the bed of your dreams.
 Go into the showroom with the facts and leave with the perfect bed for your budget, style, and needs.